jeff-dillon/music_challenge/README.md

 Bonus:
 - Add a new function to display all of the distinct Genres in a Playlist
+- Use the new function to display the distinct Genres in the "Heavy Metal Classic" playlist
-- Print out the # of Tracks by Genre
+- Print out the total # of Tracks by Genre

 ## Database Diagram